 This occurs when infection from an untreated tooth infection spreads to the throat and chest region causing swellings in the area making breathing, swallowing difficult and in worst cases death by self-suffocation.
 In these cases, victims have also been found with the inability to talk properly or barely inaudible when speaking due to inflammation in the throat region.

 For pregnant women, a tooth infection can be dangerous to the unborn child as infection in the blood can be easily transferred through the placenta to the baby.
 Other signs are chills on a warm day or vice versa, stomach upset, vomiting and running stomach in some people.
 These are just a few of what infection on the tooth can do to the body.

 What to do when you suffer from a tooth infection?

 If you notice any sign or symptoms from the above, see a doctor immediately.
 Don’t allow the infection to get out of hand before checking in to an emergency room.
 If your situation is worse, most time a small surgery is done to drain the abscess and the infected tooth extracted.

 You can also prevent the spread of a tooth infection by improving your oral hygiene process and making regular visits to the dentist for a check with or without a tooth infection.

 Don’t wait till it’s too late, for excellent tooth doctors to help you with your problem.
-You will get certified doctors and dental surgeon that will stop the infection and discuss openly the risk involved with a tooth infection.
+You will get certified doctors that will stop the infection and discuss openly the risk involved with a tooth infection.